2/19/2025

 Bill Bosway

-Let's move to slide five for an update on the residential market in our participation expansion initiatives.
-For most of the year, really starting in the second quarter, the market has been relatively sluggish with ongoing softness in new and existing home sales.
-The degree and or magnitude of market strength or weakness really has varied by region, state and in many cases at the local MSA market level.
-In general, point of sale cons reflect a down market of three to 4%, but again, it's important to understand this data at the store and local market level to get a more accurate depiction of the market.
-When you review the ARMA data, which really reflects shingle shipments or receipts around the country, for 2024, and you look at it from the state level, you'll see a wide variety of results.
-For example, Texas, which is the number one state, or which was the number one state for shingleship receipts in 2024 was up 10% for the year, but has been growing at a declining rate over the last few quarters.
+Bill?
+Let's move to slide five for an update on the residential market and our participation expansion initiatives.
+For most of the year, really starting in the second quarter, the market has been relatively sluggish with ongoing softness and new and existing home sales.
+The degree or magnitude of market strength or weakness really has varied by region. statement in many cases at the local MSA market level.
+In general, point-of-sale comps reflect a down market of 3% to 4%, but again, it's important to understand this data at the store and local market level to get a more accurate depiction of the market.
+When you review the ARMA data, which really reflects shingle shipments or receipts around the country, For 2024, and you look at it from the state level, you'll see a wide variety of results.
+For example, Texas, which is the number one state, or which was the number one state for shingle receipts in 2024, was up 10% for the year, but has been growing at a decline rate over the last few quarters.
 Break that down by an individual MSA within the state, you'll see different trends as well.
-Florida, which was the number two state for shingle receipts in 2024 was down 18% for the year, which showed positive growth in the fourth quarter.
-And we expect the Florida market to normalize more in 2025 now that the impact of hurricane Ian is no longer a factor.
-So ultimately the market and our ability to grow is dependent on unique circumstances impacting specific MSAs, really interest rate levels and general affordability and how well we are positioned in the most attractive MSAs, which we continue to work on.
-Also, as Joe mentioned, our revenue in the quarter was impacted by 80-20 product line simplification issues, exiting both our safety harness and drywall metal accessories product lines, both of which were not providing revenue growth and margin profile we need to support our overall plan.
-In addition, as I mentioned in our last quarter call, the timing of orders from new business awards in 2024 did not come in 2024 as originally expected, but we have started to see orders materialize since the beginning of the year.
-So we are looking forward to 2025 with our top priority being the expansion of our presence in the local markets we've identified that are the most attractive for us.
+Florida, which was the number two state for shingle receipts in 2024, was down 18% for the year. which showed positive growth in the fourth quarter.
+And we expect the Florida market to normalize more in 2025 now that the impact of Hurricane Ian is no longer a factor.
+So ultimately, the market and our ability to grow is dependent on unique circumstances impacting specific MSAs, really interest rate levels and general affordability and how well we are positioned in the most attractive MSAs, which we continue to work on.
+Also, as Joe mentioned, our revenue in the quarter was was impacted by 80-20 product line simplification initiatives, exiting both our safety harness and drywall metal accessories product lines, both of which were not providing the revenue growth and margin profile we need to support our overall plan.
+In addition, as I mentioned in our last quarter call, the timing of orders for new business awards in 2024 did not come in 2024 as originally expected, but we have started to see orders materialize since the beginning of the year.
+So we are looking forward to 2025, with our top priority being the expansion of our presence in the local markets we've identified that are the most attractive for us.
 We recently opened a new location in Boise, Idaho, and we will expand and optimize our presence in the West, the Pacific Northwest, and three additional locations in two other regions.
-We'll execute this plan for both organic and inorganic initiatives, and I would say we are actively involved in both at this time, as well our new products, both our rolled vent and our pipe boot ventilation are gaining traction and will contribute to growth in 2025.
-We will also continue to invest in our omnichannel customer market initiatives, both technology and competencies, to best support and optimize local market channel requirements.
+We'll execute this plan for both organic and inorganic initiatives, and I would say we are actively involved in both at this time.
+As well, our new products, both our rolled vent and our pipe boot ventilation, are getting traction and will contribute to growth in 2025.
+We will also continue to invest in our omnichannel customer market initiatives, both technology and competencies, to best support optimized local market channel requirements.
 And finally, we've been developing plans since January in each of our businesses to deal with the potential impact of recently announced tariffs on aluminum and steel.
-Each of our businesses will approach this in a timely manner with solutions tailored for their businesses, the market, and customer situation.
-And our businesses will be proactive and flexible as it is likely the tariff landscape will continue to be dynamic, but change is driven by a number of reasons.
+Each of our businesses will approach this in a timely manner with solutions tailored for their businesses, the market, and customer situation, and our businesses will be proactive and flexible as it is likely, the tariff landscape will continue to be dynamic, but change is driven by a number of reasons.
 Overall, we expect to generate growth and margin expansion in our residential business in 2025.
 So let's move on to renewables.

 speaker

-So turning to slide six, renewables adjusted net sales decreased 16.3 million or .8% and backlog decreased 32% during the quarter.
-As we discussed in our third quarter call, sales and bookings were suppressed in the second half of the year as customers focused on completing panel installations and administrative documentation ahead of the December 3rd, 2024 deadline related to the June of 2024 expiration of the presidential proclamation.
+So turning to slide six, renewables adjusted net sales decreased 16.3 million, or 18.8%, and backlog decreased 32% during the quarter.
+As we discussed in our third quarter call, sales and bookings were suppressed in the second half of the year as customers focused on completing panel installations and administrative documentation ahead of the December 3rd, 2024 deadline related to the June 2024 expiration of the presidential proclamation.
 Since the start of 2025, new bookings have accelerated and were up 33% versus prior year.
-Adjusted operating EBITDA margins decreased 630 and 550 basis points respectively, impacted by the ramp up in product mix shift toward our recently launched 1P tracker product, along with lower volumes that resulted from the above mentioned deadline.
-Adjusted margins expanded sequentially by 70 basis points as a result of improving tracker operating efficiencies.
-And on a gap basis, we inferred a 5.3 billion non-cash charge for the discontinuation of our legacy RBI trade names in this segment.
-So let's move to slide seven, and I'll give you an update
+Adjusted operating EBITDA margins decreased 630 and 550 basis points respectively, impacted by the ramp-up in product mix shift toward our recently launched 1P tracker product, along with lower volumes that resulted from the above-mentioned deadline.
+Adjusted margins expanded sequentially by 70 basis points as a result of improving tracker operating efficiency.
+And on a GAAP basis, we incurred a $5.3 million non-cash charge for the discontinuation of our legacy RBI trade names in this segment.

 speaker